A Bear Trap

-Comparing kid to a standard one size fits all is like walking around with a bear trap attached to your calf.
-It drains the life blood right out of you.
+Comparing a kid to a standard one size fits all is like walking around with a bear trap attached to your calf.
+It drains the lifeblood right out of you.

 One night at the dinner table, Rafal shared that a boy in his Royal Ranger troop isn’t athletic and the commander encourages him along.